michelp/hillisp/README.md

 time" as possible.

-hillisp is not a general purpose programming language, but a language for exploring parallel algorithms using extremely powerful, modern GPU hardware.
-It would be inappropraite, for example, to write deployment scripts with it.
+hillisp is not a general purpose programming language, but a language for exploring parallel algorithms using the high-level language developed for Connection Machines on extremely powerful, modern GPU hardware.

 ## xectors

 A xector is constructed using bracket syntax.
 Currently only integer xectors are supported.
 Lisp functions operate on traditional arguments like numbers, but can also operate on xectors entirely in the GPU.
-For example, the '+' function can add two integers together (this is done on the CUDA "host") or it can add two xectors together (this is done on the CUDA "device"):
+For example, the '*' function can multiply two integers together (this is done on the CUDA "host") or it can multiply two xectors together (this is done on the CUDA "device"):

-    ? (+ 3 4)  # this happens on the host
+    ? (* 3 4)  # mulitply on host
+    : 12

+    ? (* [1 2 3] [4 5 6]) # parallel mulitply on device
-    : 7
+    : [4 10 18]

+Large arrays can be created and intialized entirely on-device:

-    ? (+ (fill 3 1000000) (fill 4 1000000))  # this happens on the device
+    ? (+ (fill 3 1000000) (fill 4 1000000))
     : [7 7 7 7 7 7 7 7 7 7 7 7 7 7 7  ...
 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7]
     ?

-The 'fill' function takes a value and a size and creates a xector of the specified size filled with that value.
-Thus, The second expression above creates two xectors of one million integers each, fills them with the values 3 and 7, respectively, then adds them together, yielding a xector containing one million "10" values.
+The 'fill' function takes a value and a size and creates a xector of the specified size and fills it, in parallel, with that value.
+Thus, the second expression above creates two xectors of one million integers each, fills them with the values 3 and 7, respectively, then adds them together, yielding a xector containing one million "10" values.

 This is conceptually very similar to the following numpy code: